Afghan refugee family lands in Baton Rouge with help from national nonprofit

 The APA provided a list of donations to help the family get adjusted.
 See below:

-Monetary donations to support first weeks in the country (Group GoFundMe Page: https://gofund.me/d520c55c)
+- Monetary donations to support first weeks in the country; donations can be made via GoFundMe

-Vehicle for transportation
+- Vehicles for transportation

-(x2) Toddler beds and blankets
+- Toddler beds and blankets

 More News